-We sell hatching eggs and will rear birds to order; duck hatching eggs are available from end of February through into July, goose eggs are only available during March to May.
+We sell hatching eggs and will rear birds to order; duck hatching eggs are available from end of February through to end of May, goose eggs are only available during March to May.
 Contact us with any enquiries or to place an order.
 For prices see our price list.
 Hatching eggs can be sent anywhere in the UK, ducklings/ducks, chicks/chickens and goslings/geese are collection only from the farm.
 Please note that we cannot send eggs outside of the UK.
 Fresh hatching eggs can be collected from the farm or mailed in multiples of six (multiples of four for goose eggs), sent first class using polystyrene egg posting boxes.
 We do test our eggs regularly for fertility, so regret that we are unable to make refunds or replace eggs that do not hatch.
 All our birds have tested negative for salmonella.

-Please note that as the summer draws on duck eggs in particular naturally become less fertile; from a 95-100% fertility rate in the Spring, by early July we achieve a fertility rate of 66% (although we cannot guarantee that you will).
+Please note that as the summer draws on duck eggs in particular naturally become less fertile; from a 95-100% fertility rate in early Spring, by end of June we achieve a fertility rate of 66% (although we cannot guarantee that you will).
 Please be aware of this when deciding to purchase eggs,